This is Aorii. It's been a while.

 An ineffectual general edit finally helped me to pin down the flaws, and I decided to do a complete rewrite of Flowers from scratch.
 Hence after much rework, the prologue of Flowers is re-posted, as two separate chapters this time.
 Everything from this point is being rewritten as well.

 That Dev Diary also finally discussed the main issues I have with Daybreak, especially ones pertaining to its casting.
 Because I originally wrote it as a fun joke, Daybreak never had the initial planning to be written as a long serialization, and the more I write the more I seem to hit my head against a wall that refuses to go away.
-At this stage I'm growing weary of forcing it to stay as a series, especially when -- due to its silly genderbender start -- I have trouble even recommending it to many friends who'd normally like this sort of story.
+The stress really became too much after vol3, and at this stage I'm growing weary of forcing it to stay as a series, especially when -- due to its silly genderbender start -- I have trouble even recommending it to many friends who'd normally like this sort of story.
 Thus I decided that since my detailed planning for Daybreak only went as far as volume 4, I will be discontinuing its main story at the end of this volume.

 That being said -- a month after announcing that -- I realized that I'm not entirely okay with just dropping Daybreak either.
 I can't afford to keep pouring the same amount of time in; a political-military series is extremely time consuming to plan, research, and simply check all the dots to make sure its actors remain intelligent and internally consistent.
 I persist that I won't continue the main plotline, but I plan to convert the story into... something else.
 A short stories series mostly focused on its main characters while giving hints about the accomplishments they achieved?
 A time-skipped slice-of-life story far into the future when the continent has settled into peace?
 I don't know yet.
 But I still have Volume 4 to finish so I have plenty of time to figure out.